7ep/r3z/docs/development_handbook.md

 Database
 --------

 The database is where we store all the shared state for the users.
-It is quite simple - just several sets of data, typically of type [ChangeTrackingSet], which is a thread-safe data structure.
+It is simple.
+Data is of type [ChangeTrackingSet], which is a thread-safe data structure.

 The Database mainly consists of the data and some utilities for access and persistence.